aous-al-salek/Native-Windows-NTP-Server/README.md

 ## Getting Started

 This program creates a native Windows NTP server that specifies both `time.windows.com` and `pool.ntp.org` as upstream NTP servers.
 Both files `Create-NTPServer.ps1` & `Setup.bat` are needed.
-Download both files to the NTP server and place them in the same folder.
+Download the [latest release](https://github.com/aous-al-salek/Native-Windows-NTP-Server/releases/latest) and unzip all files in the same folder (keep all unzipped files in the same folder).
 Run the `Setup.bat` file as Administrator, which will execute the `Create-NTPServer.ps1` script with the correct parameters.

 <p align="right">(<a href="#readme-top">⬆️</a>)</p>